 - Bird of Paradise

 - Castor Bean

 - Macadamia Nut

 - Morning Glory

 * This is only a partial list.
 For more information, contact your veterinarian or the ASPCA Animal Poison Control Center at 888-426-4435 or on the internet at www.ASPCA.org

 Listed below are a few of the more common household-related dangers we see on an emergency basis.
 Should any of these affect your pet in the future, please seek veterinary care immediately.
 Your pet’s life might just depend on it!

-Insect Bites and Stings peak during the warmer months.
+- Insect bites and stings peak during the warmer months.
 Your pet can be bitten or stung in a matter of seconds.
-Symptoms to watch for are: facial swelling, hives, vomiting, lethargy, bloody diarrhea, weakness, collapse, drooling, and abdominal pain excessive drooling or belly pain.
+Symptoms to watch for are: facial swelling, hives, vomiting, lethargy, bloody diarrhea, weakness, collapse, excessive drooling and abdominal pain.

-The nicer the weather, the more interaction occurs between neighboring animals.
+- The nicer the weather, the more interaction occurs between neighboring animals.
 As the old saying goes, “Good fences make good neighbors.”
-Even the most friendly pet can fall victim to a Dog fight and become seriously injured.
+Even the friendliest pet can fall victim to a dogfight and become seriously injured.
 Keep pets on leashes when out of your yard to help prevent a tragedy.

 - Pets are curious by nature, and swimming pools can be an enticing distraction.
 It is best to have your swimming pool surrounded by a fence to prevent pets from accidentally falling in.
 However, teaching pets how to swim and find their way out of the pool (via the steps) is the best way to prevent a drowning.